The Best Grammarly Alternatives For You And Your Writing

 Another big benefit for authors is that it is fully compatible with Scrivener.

-The price of the full premium version is less than Grammarly.
-For a one-year subscription, it is $120.00.
+The price of the full premium version is comparable with Grammarly.

-For authors, it is quite a modest price to pay for such a fantastic writing tool.
+For authors, it is a modest price to pay for such a fantastic writing tool.

 There is also a free version that works in Chrome.
 It does a decent job of finding basic errors in your online writing.
 But it is limited to 500 words.